jaeksoft/opensearchserver/src/doc/en/documentation/faq%7Cfrequently_asked_questions%7C2/installation/how_to_check_the_environment_variables_on_Windows.md

 If port 8080 is already being used, we suggest that you simply use another port for ISS.
 To do so:

-In your OpenSearchServer folder, open the file apache-tomcat-6.0.20/conf/server.xml Locate the line starting with: `<Connector port="8080" ...` and then change it to `<connector port="8081" ...`
+* In your OpenSearchServer folder, open the file apache-tomcat-6.0.20/conf/server.xml
+* Locate the line starting with: `<Connector port="8080" ...` and then change it to `<connector port="8081" ...`

-Save your file and restart OpenSearchServer with start.bat.
-Your OpenSearchServer Back Office is now available at this address: http://localhost:8081
+* Save your file and restart OpenSearchServer with start.bat
+* Your OpenSearchServer Back Office is now available at this address: http://localhost:8081